 Cut your material to your desired size.
 I have multiple sizes for various purposes.
 For this example I’m creating a large wrap to cover salad bowls.
 Once you have your wrap cut to the size you want, use the pinking shears (if you choose) to crimp the edges.

 5. Place one piece of baking paper on an ironing board or similar heat proof surface.
 Place your fabric over the top.
 (I’d suggest even putting an old towel on top of your ironing board first, and then put the baking paper on top of that.
 Even though I was careful, I still managed to get wax on my ironing board!)

-7. Repeat covering the fabric with beeswax and oil, and ironing until the entire piece is covered.
+8. Repeat covering the fabric with wax mixture, and ironing until the entire piece is covered.
 Hang on a clothes horse to dry.

 That’s it!
-The wraps don’t take long to dry.
+The beeswax food wraps don’t take long to dry.
 Once they are, you can fold them and store them.